 The hazard and accident situations as mentioned in the first subsection, also include other hazard and accident situations than the defined, complex hazard and accident situations, stress situations and situations where key personnel are incapacitated or are unable to carry out their duties.

-Necessary functions as mentioned in the second subsection, means, inter alia, operational leadership, operation, remote measurement, environment, economy, logistics and information.
+Necessary functions as mentioned in the second subsection, means, inter alia, operational leadership, operation, detection and mapping of acute pollution, environment, economy, logistics and information.

 Re Section 76 Emergency preparedness plans

 The emergency preparedness plans should include